 Sacred groves are manifested in different parts of the world.
-They were common among the ancient Germans where people were penalized for debarking.
-Tree worship was prevalent in ancient Greece and Italy.
-Sacred groves are found in Europe, North America, Eastern Africa, China and in a few Arabian countries.
-The park cemeteries of North America, the fetish groves of Nigeria, church forests of Ethiopia, Guthi forests of Nepal, Monastic forests of China, Thailand, The Oostakker sacred grove in Ghent, Belgium, are a few examples (Pictures 1 through 5).
-In India Devara kadu are commonly found in south India are named as Devara bana, Pavitra vana or Devara kadu in Karnataka, Kavu in Kerala and Kovil kadu in Tamil Nadu.
-In north India, they are known as Deorais or Devrahalisin in Maharastra, Sarnas in Bihar, Vanis, Orans, Kenkris or Shamlaldehs in Rajastan and Lawkyntangs in Megalaya.
+The park cemeteries of North America, the fetish groves of Nigeria, church forests of Ethiopia, Guthi forests of Nepal, Monastic forests of China, Thailand, The Oostakker sacred grove in Ghent, Belgium (Pic1), are a few examples.
+In India Devara kadu are commonly found in south India named as Devara bana, Pavitra vana or Devara kadu in Karnataka, Kavu in Kerala and Kovil kadu in Tamil Nadu.
+In North India, they are known as Deorais or Devrahali in Maharashtra, Sarnas in Bihar, Vanis, Orans, Kenkris or Shamlaldehs in Rajastan and Lawkyntangs in Megalaya.

-Kodagu is an unique district in India, where every village has at least one sacred grove ('Devara kadu').
-Devara kadu has the sanctum housing the deity, the forest surrounding the deity and a small water source to support the sanctum activities.
-Our investigations give an indication that the tradition of Devara Kadu existed much earlier, during 1000 BC in Kodagu at Kolathode-Bygode enroute Hathur-Kaikeri in Virajpet taluk (Pictures 1,2,3).
+Kodagu is an unique district where every village has at least one sacred grove ('Devara kadu') and Devara kadu has sanctum housing a deity, forest surrounding the deity and a small water source to support the sanctum activities.
+Tradition of Devara Kadu existed much earlier, during 1000 BC in Kodagu at Kolathode-Bygode enroute Hathur-Kaikeri in Virajpet taluk (Pic 2).